Kresta II-class cruiser

 The Kresta II class, Soviet designation Project 1134A Berkut A (golden eagle), was a class of guided missile cruiser (large anti-submarine warfare ship in Soviet classification) built by the Soviet Union for the Soviet Navy.
 The NATO lists the class as "cruisers" mainly due to the Metel (SS-N-14 Silex) anti-ship missile system capable to strike not only submarines but also surface vessels.
+They were succeeded by the larger Kara class cruisers.

 Design

 The Kresta II class was an anti-submarine derivative of the Kresta I-class cruiser, and were armed with a new anti-submarine missile (SS-N-14), new surface-to-air missiles (SA-N-3) and advanced sonar.
 Conway's states that the first three ships were to have been armed with the SS-N-9 anti-ship missile but Soviet naval doctrine changed with greater emphasis on anti-submarine warfare.
 The surface-to-air missiles comprised more advanced SA-N-3 missiles with two twin launchers.
 New 3D search radar and new fire control radars were also fitted.
 4 30mm CIWS guns were also fitted for improved anti-missile defence.
 A more advanced sonar led to the bow being more sharply raked.
 The machinery suite comprised two TV-12 steam turbines with high-pressure boilers, identical to the Kresta I class.